 The ECOG-ACRIN Cancer Research Group is a multidisciplinary, membership-based scientific organization that designs and conducts biomarker-driven cancer research involving adults who have or are at risk of developing cancer.
 The Group is dedicated to its stated purpose, which is to achieve research advances in all aspects of cancer care and thereby reduce the burden of cancer and improve the quality of life and survival in patients with cancer.

-ECOG-ACRIN consists of a headquarters location in Philadelphia, Pa., and several fully staffed centers and offices, all of which oversee the governance, operations, membership, and scientific programs of the Group.
-These include two biostatistics and data management centers located at the Dana-Farber Cancer Institute, Boston, Ma., and Brown University, Providence, R.I., and an operations office in Boston, Ma.
+ECOG-ACRIN consists of a headquarters location in Philadelphia and several fully staffed centers and offices.
+Together, personnel at these facilities oversee the governance, operations, membership, and scientific programs of the Group.

 There are nearly 1200 member institutions in the U.S. and around the world.
 Approximately 12,000 physicians, translational scientists, and associated research professionals from the member institutions are involved in Group research, along with patient representative members who bring the patient voice to the development of ECOG-ACRIN science.
 Group research is organized into three scientific programs: Cancer Control and Outcomes, Therapeutic Studies and Biomarker Sciences.
 ECOG-ACRIN is supported primarily through research grant funding from the National Cancer Institute, but also receives funding from private sector organizations through philanthropy and collaborations.
 PrECOG LLC, a not-for-profit company that partners with ECOG-ACRIN and industry to develop and conduct clinical trials in all areas of oncology.